jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 Furthermore, within the JSON array:

-* The "self" links for each primary object and the secondary objects it contains MUST be included to have parity with the "ref" element in Bulk Whois.
+* The "self" links for each primary object and the secondary objects it contains MUST be included to have parity with the "ref" element in the Bulk Whois.
 * For compactness, it is NOT RECOMMENDED to include details for a secondary object beside its "self" link, "handle" when defined, and relationship to the primary object (e.g., using the "roles" member in an Entity object to relate to an IP Network object).